 Dr. Valentina Staneva, Instructor for CSE416 Spring 2020.

-During my study at Switzerland, I was extremely fortunate to visit the ATLAS and CMS detector at CERN, the Compact Muon Solenoid node for the large hadron collider during their maintenance period, as well as the CERN Data Centre.
+I visited the ATLAS and CMS detector at CERN, the Compact Muon Solenoid node for the large hadron collider during their maintenance period, as well as the CERN Data Centre.
 It was an eye-opening experience, and surely an accomplishment of how far humans can do with our current knowledge in science and engineering.